I asked Leanne Hilkovitz Williamson about Poccolan / Robinson’s Bush and this brought a flood of memories:

 Our Bruno the doberman was a Hilkovitz!
 A Little Switzerland doberman puppy!
 Dad Pieter Swanepoel told me Leo came to town one day, called in at the Caltex garage and said ‘Come and look!’
 On the back of his bakkie he had a bunch of little black pups in a box.
 Dobermans.

-Dad chose one and we grew up with ‘Bruno’ – I only now know he was a citizen of Little Switzerland!
+Dad chose one – he says he gave Leo a pocket of potatoes! – and we grew up with ‘Bruno’ – I only now know he was a citizen of Little Switzerland!
 He grew up to be a handsome lad!